dmassey-cpu/Holderlins-Madness/hislegacy.md

 ## Hölderlin as a Case Study
 {% include figure.html
 class="right"
-width="50%"
+width="55%"
 caption="Artwork by Francisco Goya" image-path="scrollstory/images/francisco-goya-caprichos.jpg"
 %}

 Though Hölderlin gave his own account of his condition in his late work, these poems were relegated to obscurity for the remainder of the 19th century.
 Waiblinger’s account of Hölderlin’s madness became the most well-known source of the poet’s later life.
 Waiblinger’s interpretation of the poet’s condition influenced how later generations of German intellectuals received the poet’s work.

 Waiblinger had a low estimation of Hölderlin’s late poetry, more or less dismissing it as the inferior output of a wrecked man.
 His assessment was repeated by many of the intellectuals who drew on his account of Hölderlin’s condition.
-While Hölderlin had experienced a very early form of the asylum system, he had been a patient in a time when the treatment of mental health in Germany was decentralized, rural, and dominated by the ad hoc practices of middle-class alienists.
-After failing to cure him, and on his own personal authority, the alienist Autenrieth released Hölderlin as a hopeless case and a doomed man.
+While Hölderlin had experienced a very early form of the asylum system, he had been a patient in a time when the treatment of mental health in Germany was decentralized, rural, and dominated by the ad hoc practices of middle-class doctors.
+After failing to cure him through purgatives and moral treatment, and on his own personal authority, the Dr. Autenrieth released Hölderlin as a hopeless case and a doomed man.

 Across the rest of the 19th century, a more standardized system began to develop in many of the German states that had succeeded the Holy Roman Empire.
 In 1871, the Kingdom of Prussia oversaw the unification of a new German national state.
 As the intellectuals of the new state set to work building new professions as part of a growing national bureaucracy, clinical psychiatry began to grow in the university system of the Empire.
 In the remaining decades of the 19th century, they set to work producing a scientific consensus within the psychiatric profession by creating journals and using the earlier publications of psychiatrists as textbooks.